Jebula999/Clustering/README.md

 The script is VERY rough, and not very user friendly, as it was made for personal use, and was not intended to be shared.
 Please feal free to make recommendations or ways to clean up the script :)

+NOTE:
+LatDegPerMeter = 0.000008999
+LongDegPerMeter = 0.000010844
+The above variables are calculated for South Africa, it is how many degrees per meter for latitude and longatude.
+For sake of accuracy, I advise doing the calculation for your region.
+If you know how to automate this, you can add it in.

 I hope you get some use out of it.

 It creates a final clustered list as follows: